digitalfabrik/cms/wp-content/plugins/tinymce-advanced/readme.txt

 Best is to install directly from WordPress.
 If manual installation is required, please make sure that the plugin files are in a folder named "tinymce-advanced" (not two nested folders) in the WordPress plugins folder, usually "wp-content/plugins".

 == Changelog ==

+= 4.2.5 =
+* Updated for WordPress 4.3.1 and TinyMCE 4.2.5.
+* Fixed text domain and plugin headers.

 = 4.2.3.1 =
 * Fix error with removing the 'textpattern' plugin.